 Funerals and reducing the spread of COVID-19

 It can be a difficult time when you have lost a friend or loved one.
-Planning a funeral can be overwhelming, especially during the COVID-19 outbreak.
+Planning a funeral can be overwhelming, especially during the COVID-19 global pandemic.
 If you are planning a funeral, this information can help you understand the current restrictions in place that will affect funeral arrangements.

 Restrictions on the attendance of people at funerals